biolink/biolink-model/docs/has_confidence_level.md

-# Slot: has confidence level
+# Type: has confidence level

 connects an association to a qualitative term denoting the level of confidence

 URI: [biolink:has_confidence_level](https://w3id.org/biolink/vocab/has_confidence_level)

 ## Domain and Range